abhishekkydv8/Image-Gallery/README.md

 # Image-Gallery
-A simple image gallery web page using HTML and CSS
+A simple image gallery web page using HTML and CSS using bootstrap